NeurodataWithoutBorders/nwbinspector/docs/best_practices/naming.rst

 :ndx-annotation-series:`ndx-events <>`.

 Slash-like characters ``'/'`` or ``'\'``  are not not allowed in the ``name`` of an object.
-This can be confusing to systems that parse HDF5 files (which NWB uses, see the :nwb-overview:`NWB FAQ <faq_details/why_hdf5.html#why-hdf5>` for more details) because similar protocols are used to specify the location of ``groups`` within the file.
+This can be confusing to systems that parse HDF5 files (which NWB uses as the primary backend, see the :nwb-overview:`NWB FAQ <faq_details/why_hdf5.html#why-hdf5>` for more details) because similar protocols are used to specify the location of ``groups`` within the file.